 All these probabilities can be calculated.
 You are going to calculate all the different outcomes of rolling two dice.
-In the games of backgammon, craps, and many others, the players rely on knowing what the chances of them rolling certain sums are.
+In the game of backgammon, craps and many other games, the players rely on knowing what the chances of them rolling certain sums are.

-You will take a pair of dice and roll them together and take the sum of the two dice.
-The lowest possible sum would be 2 since the lowest each die can be is 1.
-Since the highest number each die can be is a 6, the largest sum will be 12.
+You and your partner will each take a die and roll them together and take the sum of the two dice.
+The lowest possible sum would be 2 since the lowest each of you can roll is a 1.
+Since the highest number each of you can roll is a 6, the largest sum will be 12.
 Thus, all rolls will be between 2 and 12.
 Use tally marks in the chart below to record your data and then add up your tally count and record the total number of times each sum occurred.
 You will roll the dice 40 times.
-If you accidentally roll it more times, that is okay.
+If you accidently roll it more times, that is okay.

-Before rolling the dice, take 30 seconds to think about which sum will occur the least and which will occur the most.
+Before rolling the dice, discuss with your partner which roll you think will occur the least and explain your reasoning.

+Discuss which roll you think will occur the most and why.